Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Different notions of velocity

 \section{Different notions of velocity}

-To provide more intuition about the different notions of velocity in our system, we compute the bare velocity $v_0$, the drift velocity $a(x)$ in Eq.~\eqref{drift velocity}, and the mean velocity $\bar{v}$ in Eq.~\eqref{mean velocity} from the measured trajectories of the driven system.
+To provide more insight into the different notions of velocity in our system, we compute the bare velocity $v_0$, the drift velocity $v_{\rm drift}(x)$ in Eq.~\eqref{drift velocity}, and the mean velocity $\bar{v}={\Es{X_t-X_0}}/{t}$ in Eq.~\eqref{mean velocity} from the measured trajectories of the driven system.
 The results are shown in Fig.~\ref{fig:velocities}.

-As mentioned above, two constants specify a velocity: the bare velocity $v_0$ and the mean velocity $\bar v$, see Eq.~\eqref{mean velocity}.
-In addition, there are also local, $x$-dependent notions like the local mean velocity $\nus(x)$, as well as the drift velocity $a(x)=\E{\rmd x_t|x_t=x}/\rmd t$, see Eq.~\eqref{drift velocity}.
-In equilibrium, only the drift velocity $a(x)$ deviates from $0$.
-The mean velocity $\bar v$ can be computed in different ways; see Eq.~\eqref{mean velocity}, some of which are equivalent also from a practical/numerical point of view (depending on how we choose to infer $\js$).
-Note that generally, $\nu_s(x)\ne\Es{\nu_s(x_t)}\ne a(x)\ne\Es{a(x_t)}$, that is, the different kinds of velocities indeed have a quite strikingly different meaning, which must be taken into account when characterizing and comparing transport properties.
+As mentioned above, two constants constitute a notion of velocity: the bare velocity $v_0$ and the mean velocity $\bar v$, see Eq.~\eqref{mean velocity}.
+In addition, there are also local, $x$-dependent notions like the local mean velocity $\nus(x)$, as well as the drift velocity $v_{\rm drift}(x)=\E{\rmd x_t|x_t=x}/\rmd t$, see Eq.~\eqref{drift velocity}.
+In equilibrium, only the drift velocity $v_{\rm drift}(x)$ deviates from $0$.
+The mean velocity $\bar v$ can be computed in different ways; see Eq.~\eqref{mean velocity}, some of which are also equivalent from a practical/numerical point of view (depending on how we choose to infer $\js$).
+Note that generally, $\nu_s(x)\ne\Es{\nu_s(x_t)}\ne v_{\rm drift}(x)\ne\Es{v_{\rm drift}(x_t)}$, that is, the different kinds of velocities indeed have a quite strikingly different meaning, which must be taken into account when characterizing and comparing transport properties.